notAperson535/OneClick-macOS-Simple-KVM/docs/manualmethod.md

 ```

 ## Bringing Your Own macOS bootable file
-If you want to bring your own bootable file, whether it be for an older version of macOS or you already have a file, drag it into the OneClick-macOS-Simple-KVM folder.
+If you want to bring your own bootable file, whether you already have a file or you have a custom version, drag it into the OneClick-macOS-Simple-KVM folder.
 Then, Check if it is named BaseSystem if it's not rename it to BaseSystem.
-Most likely it would be named named RecoveryImage.

 If the file is now named BaseSystem.dmg, you must run this command to convert it to BaseSystem.img
 ```
 qemu-img convert BaseSystem.dmg -O raw BaseSystem.img
 ```
-If it is named BaseSystem.img, you are good to go
+If it is already named BaseSystem.img, you are good to go

-Hint (If you want to use an older version of macOS, OpenCore can go back to macOS 10.4)

 ## Step 2
 Create an empty hard disk using `qemu-img`, changing the name and size to preference: